 The next day, I met up with Melanie, a traveler from Seattle who was just as eager to visit Uxmal-an ancient city from the Mayan period.
 A few hours away by bus, the historical ground is home to some handsomely preserved Puuc style buildings.
 Although it isn’t as well-known as Chichén Itzá, Uxmal’s Pyramid of the Magician and the Governor’s Palace are definitely worth a visit.
 The advantage, was, of course, the lack of tourists.

 From Terminal TAME, we took the Sur Bus to Campeche that stops at Uxmal en-route, an air-conditioned ride that cost around US $7.
-Although it’s pretty easy to purchase tickets on the spot, it might be better to grab them online during high-season.
+Although it’s pretty easy to purchase tickets on the spot, it might be better to grab them beforehand during high-season.

 This is the beauty of traveling solo.
 Within an hour, my plans changed from staying in Mérida for a week to embracing another two cities- Valladolid and Bacalar, a small town with apparently, unbelievably blue waters.